virasana/LearnKubernetes/kamran/Kubernetes-The-Hard-Way-on-AWS.md

 * Running multiple copies of each component is required for H/A
 * Running each component next to the API Server eases configuration.

-The following commands are to be repeated on all three controller managers:
+The following commands are to be repeated on both controller managers:
 Connect each controller manager using `ssh` command.